White-spectacled bulbul

 The white-spectacled bulbul (Pycnonotus xanthopygos) is a member of the bulbul family.
 It is 20–25 cm in length with a wingspan of 20–25 cm.
 These birds live in fruit plantations, gardens, and cities.
-It is the most common member of the bulbul family in Palestine and Lebanon.
+It is the most common member of the bulbul family in Israel and Lebanon.
 In Turkey, it is mainly found in the coastal Mediterranean region, but its range extends from Patara/Gelemiş near Kaş in the west to Türkoğlu in the east.
-Breeding populations are found from Central and Southern Turkey to Western Syria, Lebanon, Israel, Western Jordan, Palestine, Sinai and western, central and southern Arabia.
+Breeding populations are found from Central and Southern Turkey to Western Syria, Lebanon, Western Jordan, Israel, Sinai and western, central and southern Arabia.

 Both sexes are similar; juveniles have a browner hood and less obvious eye-rings than the adults.
 The nest – a small cup of thin twigs, grass stems, leaves and moss – is generally located in bushes and lined with hair, shredded bark and small roots.